boydm/phoenix_integration/changelist.md

 ## phoenix_integration Changelist

+### 0.3.0
+  * added a new :value assertion type that checks the result of a callback for truthyness
+  * relaxed requirement on floki version

 ### 0.2.0
   * Updated Dependencies to use version 0.13 of Floki (the html parsing enging)
   * Use updated Floki syntax when searching for links and forms by text content.